Chart Color Schemes

 Cromer's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics reveals strong performance across Cromer.
-The prevalence of common health conditions is very low across all age groups.
-Approximately 63% of Cromer's total population (5232 people) has private health cover, compared to Greater Sydney's 71.5%.
+Analysis of health metrics indicates strong performance across Cromer.
+AreaSearch's assessment shows very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 63% of the total population (5,233 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-Nationally, the average is 55.7%.
-Arthritis and asthma are the most common medical conditions in the area, affecting 6.7% and 6.3% of residents respectively.
-74.2% of residents report being completely clear of medical ailments, compared to Greater Sydney's 74.7%.
-Cromer has 19.9% of residents aged 65 and over (1651 people), higher than Greater Sydney's 17.8%.
-Health outcomes among seniors in Cromer are particularly strong, broadly aligning with the general population's health profile.
+The most prevalent medical conditions are arthritis and asthma, affecting 6.7% and 6.3% of residents respectively.
+A total of 74.2% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Cromer has a higher proportion of seniors aged 65 and over at 20.4%, with 1,692 people falling into this age group, compared to 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health